About The Revival Shed

 Fetch isn’t just a casual game to this border collie, it’s an olympic sport.

 When I needed a coffee table, some beer barrels came my way.
-When I noted some receiver tanks from air compressors where being thrown away, you can bet i grabbed them, and the list goes on.
+When I saw some receiver tanks from air compressors being thrown out, you can bet I brought those home.
+The list goes on!

-With some imagination, experimention and beligerant determination, (and likely some beer too), I set off to see what I could do
+With some imagination, experimentation and a dose of belligerent determination, I set off to see what I can do.

 Making the “day to day” items more personalised

-When I made my first bed, I gave myself a few simple guidelines, and this has extended into other things I’ve created too.
+When I made my first bed, I gave myself a few simple guidelines, which have extended into my other creations too.